flatiron/viewful/README.md

 ## Creating View Presenters
 A **Presenter** can be considered a function which takes data and programmatically applies it to a rendered template.
 The source of the data is unknown to the template and the rendered result is unknown to the data source.

 In simple use-cases, you will not need to write a presenter.
-Most templating engines for JavaScript provide a render method which takes in data and applies it to a view.
+Most templating engines for JavaScript provide a render method which takes in data and applies it to a template.
 In Level 1 DOM rendering ( such as generating HTML ), using `View.render` is sufficient.
 In most cases you'll just be generating markup and won't have to think about a writing "presenter".

 In more advanced use-cases, such as writing Isomorphic Views, you will want to create a Presenter to act upon your View.
 This is particularly important when implementing data-binding, or dealing with browser UI logic such as mouse and keyboard events.